acl-org/acl-2023/_pages/faq.md

 A: No you do not have to.
 Just commit directly after Jun 25 through the same SOFTCONF system.
 We will make the submission page ready after the direct submission deadline.
 {: .answer}

+Q: Why does my draft not pass the formality test by using the standard conference template and ACL Pubcheck?
+{: .question}
+A: For using the verification script, one should *not* use the review mode.
+{: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->

 <!--<style>